cisagov/get.gov/pages/help/help_domain-requests.md

 - **Request form**: Gather [all the information you’ll need](../../domains/before/#information-you’ll-need-to-complete-the-domain-request-form) to complete your domain request.
 - **Account**: [Create a Login.gov account](https://login.gov/help/get-started/create-your-account/){.usa-link--external}.
 You’ll need that account to request a .gov domain.
 Login.gov provides a simple and secure process for signing in to many government services with one account.

+### First-time domain requestors must verify their identity with Login.gov

-**First-time domain requestors**: Before you can request your first .gov domain, we’ll require you to verify your identity with Login.gov.
+Before you can request your first .gov domain, we’ll require you to verify your identity with Login.gov.
 This is a necessary layer of security that requires you to prove you are you, and not someone pretending to be you.
 You’ll need a state-issued ID, a Social Security number, and a phone number for identity verification.
 You’ll be prompted to verify your identity when you begin the domain request process.
 Read more about [verifying your identity with Login.gov](https://login.gov/help/verify-your-identity/how-to-verify-your-identity/){.usa-link--external}.

 ## Change a domain request you already submitted